 This is coupled closely with build tools.

 Actually existing reproducible research tools

 Basic steps toward reproducible research.
-See also scientific computation workflow, and build/pipelines tools.
-The painful process of journals and article validation is under academic publishing.
+Also useful, scientific computation workflow, and build/pipelines tools.
+The fraught process of getting stuff in journals is under academic publishing.

 What do you get when you take your scientific workbooks or other and publish them online along with the data?
 An open notebook!
 These are huge in the machine learning pedagogy world right now, and small-to-medium in the applied-machine-learning, especially the recruitment end of that.
 They are noticeable but rare AFAICS in the rest of the world.

 If you want in-depth justifications for open notebooks, see Caleb McDaniel or Ben Marwick’s slide deck.

 I’m interested in this because it seems like the actual original pitch for how scientific research was supposed to work, with rapid improvement upon each others’ ideas.
 Whether I get around to fostering such stuff despite the fact that it is not valued by my employer, that is the question.

 Docker is designed for reproducible deployment which makes it an approximate fit for reproducible research.
 See docker for reproducible research.